Build Fierce Trust™ so your team can make faster decisions and execute with clarity. Adapted from Special Forces frameworks for business.

 Built where trust is life-or-death and your team doesn’t have to follow you.
 It integrates empathy with accountability, care with courage, serving your people with demanding they win.

-Beyond the military, Rob is a founding partner of American Freedom Distillery, makers of the award-winning Horse Soldier Bourbon, and CEO and Principal of The Green Beret Way, a consultancy that equips organizations to achieve dramatically higher performance using proven Special Operations principles.
+Beyond the military, Rob is a founding member of American Freedom Distillery, makers of the award-winning Horse Soldier Bourbon, and CEO and Principal of The Green Beret Way, a consultancy that equips organizations to achieve dramatically higher performance using proven Special Operations principles.

-A best-selling author, keynote speaker, and consultant, Rob helps leaders build elite teams through empathy, purpose, inspiration, and character.
+A bestselling author, keynote speaker, and consultant, Rob helps leaders build elite teams through empathy, purpose, inspiration, and character.
 His work continues to guide leaders around the world.

 The frameworks are proven.
 The system works.
 Your team is waiting.